patchlevel/event-sourcing-bundle/README.md

 }
 ```

-> :book: You can find out more about aggregates and events [here](./docs/aggregate.md).
+> :book: You can find out more about aggregates
+> and events in the library [documentation](https://github.com/patchlevel/event-sourcing#documentation).

 Next we have to make our aggregate known: